PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

  - `/mines set size help`
  - `/mines set liner help`

-Documentation pertaining to the use of the auto configuration will be coming soon.

-Keep in mind that in order to use the command `/ranks autoConfigure` you cannot have any mines or ranks defined yet.
+Keep in mind that in order to use the command `/ranks autoConfigure` you should not have any mines or ranks defined yet, which may cause some conflicts with mines and their ranks.
 So before you create a test mine, go ahead and run the auto configure so at least that is complete.
 There is an option to force the generation of auto configure, but when forcing the generation, it will skip over any rank and any mine that is already configured, so it could cause a mess.

 One thing you need to keep in mind, if you are using something like LuckPerm groups, you must define the groups within LuckPerms before you can actually use them, such as through a rankup command being ran.